T. O'Conor Sloane: Early career

 Sloane was employed as a chemist by the N.Y.
 Gas Light Co. in 1872 and in 1877 as chief engineer for Citizens' Gas Light Co. in Brooklyn.

-Self-Recording Photometer for Gas Power
+Self-recording photometer for gas power

-Sloane's best known invention, introduced in 1878, was the Self-Recording Photometer for Gas Power (also called the thermophoto) – the first instrument to mechanically register the illuminating power of natural gas.
-The year before, in 1877, Sloane had described a new process for determining sulphur in natural gas.
+Sloane's best known invention, introduced in 1878, was the self-recording photometer for gas power — the first instrument to mechanically register the illuminating power of natural gas.
+He was granted a patent for the invention January 29, 1884.
+In 1877, Sloane had described a new process for determining sulphur in natural gas.
 He also served as a scientific expert in patent lawsuits.